ManuJ90/ManuJ90/README.md

 - Plataforma 5 | Coding Bootcamp
   - The Coding Bootcamp is an intensive three-month course where I learned the MERN stack technologies and the basic concepts to be able to develop web applications.
-We work individually, in pair programing and in groups with the SCRUM methods, and the new EGG Education system, which provide us a real work experience during the entire course.
+We work individually, in pair programing and in groups with the SCRUM and Agile methodology, and the new EGG Education system, which provide us a real work experience during the entire course.

 - Plataforma 5 | Introduction Module
   - Course based on HTML, CSS, and JavaScript, it prepared me to the Coding Bootcamp.